Princeton research project explores past ties to slavery

 For help finding original materials, she approached University Archivist Daniel Linke.
 Linke taught students to navigate the nearly 400 collections in the University archives, which include alumni records, student letters, Commencement speeches, sermons, treasurers' reports, and trustee and faculty meeting minutes.
 Students also used digital resources purchased by the Princeton University Library such as newspaper collections and business and court records.
 "When students would make a discovery, I would help them find additional documents to identify the context of the information and corroborate their findings," Linke said.

 The project received its initial and primary support from the University’s Humanities Council with archival research by its Perkins Postdoctoral Fellows and program assistance through its David A. Gardner '69 Magic Grants.
 More recently, additional support came from the Princeton Histories Fund, which provides funding to explore "aspects of Princeton's history that have been forgotten, overlooked, subordinated or suppressed."
-Many other departments contributed to the project.
+Key support also came from the Friends of the Princeton University Library and the Center for Digital Humanities, as well as from many other departments.

 “Professor Sandweiss and her colleagues and students have brought creativity, diverse perspectives and rigorous academic standards to bear on research that sheds new light on previously unexamined aspects of this University’s past.
 Although the project began before we established the Histories Fund, it exemplifies the innovative work that we hope the fund will support,” said Princeton President Christopher L. Eisgruber.
 “The symposium that the project has organized is bringing a remarkable group of scholars and artists to our campus to reflect on its findings; I am pleased to be participating in one of the sessions, and I expect that the symposium and the project will stimulate ongoing discussion, additional research, and a more comprehensive and nuanced understanding of our history.”